Paste2Xaml is a WPF application that can read Windows metafiles (wmf), Enhanced

 Main Paste2Xaml window - a Power Point slide has been pasted to the Paste2Xaml application (showing as WPF elements).

 Export Dialog - showing the xaml text and all the export options for a metafile.
-It is possible to export xaml for WPF and Silverlight applications.
+It is possible to export xaml for WPF, Silverlight, Windows Phone and Windows Store apps.

 It is also possible to export to Enhanced Metafiles (emf) - useful for saving clipboard data that can be later opened with Ab2d.ReaderWmf.